Marcin9047/Naive-Bayes-classifier/README.md

 File `test_bayes_classifier.py` contains functions which can be used for testing the results.

+File `bayes_sprawozdanie.pdf` contains repot of my experiments on this implementation writen in Polish.

 ### possible_class

 It is the class used for every class found in dataset.